10 Safety Guidelines to Make the Playground a Safer Place

 At Robertson, we specialize in manufacturing surfacing materials and providing resources to contribute to safe playgrounds.
 However, the steps are not always clear for new clients to properly use our materials to contribute to safe environments.

-Thankfully, the United States Consumer Product Safety Commission has made a simple checklist to follow:
+Thankfully, the United States Consumer Product Safety Commission has made a simple playground safety checklist to follow:

 2. Check that protective surfacing extends at least 6 feet in all directions from play equipment.
 For swings, be sure surfacing extends, in back and front, twice the height of the suspending bar.